St. Croix

 Crucian.

-September - October.
+hurricane season.
 We only know about one major storm

 that has hit St. Croix outside of the month of September.

-Country Code - 1
+Country Code - 1...just like on the mainland.

-Area
+The Area

-in the U.S.
+visiting from the U.S.

-The water in the main towns and at most
+In the main towns, and at most

-hotels is safe to drink.
+hotels, the water is treated and is safe to drink.
 Most private residences utilize

 bottled water is preferred for drinking.
 More